-Abstraction volumes complied with the consent limit, and inspections and sampling demonstrated compliance with their consents.
+Abstraction volumes complied with the consent limit, and inspections and sampling demonstrated compliance with their consents, except on one occasion where the consented limit for oil and gas was breached in a stormwater sample.

-During the period under review, the Silver Fern Farms demonstrated a poor level of environmental and high level of administrative performance.
-The environmental performance rating was affected by an ammonia discharge which entered the Tawhiti Stream.
+During the period under review, the Silver Fern Farms demonstrated a good level of environmental and high level of administrative performance.
+The environmental performance rating was affected by the blood spill and non-compliant sample result.

-Graeme Lowe Protein Ltd (meat rendering plant) demonstrated an overall high level of environmental performance.
+Graeme Lowe Protein Ltd (meat rendering plant) demonstrated an overall good level of environmental performance.